 ————————————————————————————-

-Market Insights from Integral.
+Market Insights from Integral

 A bank’s ability to differentiate its FX offering is simultaneously becoming increasingly important and difficult.
-Integral’s latest report highlights how banks can successfully embark on their next FX technology upgrade to increase competitive advantage.
+Integral’s 2019 report highlights how banks can successfully embark on their next FX technology upgrade to increase competitive advantage.